RoMonforte/SimpsonsAPI/README.md

  ## Get all episodes

-You can access to the list of episodes by using the `/episodes ` endpoint.
+You can access to the list of episodes by using: https://simpsonsapi.up.railway.app/api/v1/episodes endpoint.

 ## Get single episode
 You can access to a single episode by using their id in the endpoint. `/episodes/1`